 As a part of its efforts to reduce environmental impact from the transport of finished goods, Sony promotes modal shift, switching the modes of transport it uses from air to sea and from truck to railroad.

-Sony's efforts to advance modal shift also include transport in overseas markets.
+Sony's efforts to advance modal shift also include transport in markets outside Japan.
 In Brazil, Sony has been switching from air and truck transport to marine transport for freight destined for Sao Paulo shipped out of the Manaus Plant of Sony Brasil Ltda.
 Since fiscal 2015, nearly all freight over this route has been shipped by marine transport, significantly reducing CO2 emissions from transport.

 Efficient transport realized by maximizing loading volume per truck reduces environmental impact.
-Sony seeks to improve transport efficiency by utilizing various modes of intra-industry collaboration such as cooperative transport and milk runs.*
+Sony seeks to improve transport efficiency by utilizing joint delivery with other companies and milk runs.*1

-Sony has been using cooperative transport by truck in some regions of Japan.
+Sony has been using joint delivery by truck in some regions of Japan.
 In China, Sony has been improving transport efficiency, which helps to reduce CO2 emissions, using a combination of transport solutions such as milk runs* and round trips.

 To keep stacked cartons from collapsing during transport of products and parts in manufacturing sites and warehouses, Sony employs reusable bands as one of packaging materials.
 This has contributed to the reduction of use and disposal of packaging materials such as stretch films.